Toasting the Japanese Cherry Blossom Festival

-Golden Week ended today in Japan.
-It is a week of national holidays which includes Showa Day marking the birthday of former Emperor Showa, then Constitution Day, then Greenery Day dedicated to the environment and finally Children’s Day.
+Golden Week is a wonderful time to visit Japan.
+It is a week of national holidays which includes Showa Day marking the birthday of former Emperor Showa, Constitution Day, Greenery Day dedicated to the environment and finally Children’s Day.
 Like people the world around, the Japanese celebrate with food and wine.
-Surprisingly some of those wines are coming from Prince Edward County in Ontario.

-I visited Japan ten years ago for Cherry Blossom Festival when our daughter was teaching there and among our memories was a fabulous dinner with a local Japanese broadcasting executive and his impressive knowledge of European wines.
+I visited Japan for Cherry Blossom Festival when our daughter was teaching there and among our memories was a fabulous dinner with a local Japanese broadcasting executive and his impressive knowledge of European wines.
 It’s surprising how much Japanese you can speak after several glasses of wine.
-I wonder if he’ll be checking out Canadian wines this year.
+When I learned that a number of wineries in Prince Edward County, Ontario were now shipping wines to Japan, I found myself wondering if he will be checking out Canadian wines this year and remembering us, as we remember him.

 In 1872, the geishas started the Miyako Odori during the Cherry Blossom Festival to celebrate Kyoto as the artistic capital of Japan.
 The performance includes traditional dances, dramatizations of folk tales, singing, shamisen and drum music.
 The sets were beautiful and the kimonos magnificent.
 All the geiko were involved, from the older geisha who provided the music and singing, to the young maiko (novices).
 The $100 ticket is a bargain to get such an insight into the richness of geisha artistry.